-Following on from the launch of Left behind?
-Understanding communities on the edge, we were thrilled to add the Community Needs Index to Local Insight.
+Following on from the launch of our work with Local Trust on ‘left-behind’ areas, we were thrilled to add the Community Needs Index to Local Insight.
 Stefan Noble, Director and Head of Research at OCSI answers some of the questions our users have been asking about this new measure and the ‘left-behind’ areas project.

 The Community Needs Index aims to bring together data on the social and cultural factors that can lead to poorer outcomes in communities.
 For example, challenges around a lack of places to meet, poor facilities, poor connectivity and low participation.
 The index attempts to bring all the various sources of information on these themes together into a single index, so that we can identify which areas have the greatest challenges on those factors.